-You can add documents and support material to your application on the 'Attachment' or 'Support Material' tab of your application form.
+You can add documents and other support material to your application on the 'Attachment' or 'Support Material' tab of your application form.

 - Documents must be uploaded as attached files.